-For wide angle deeper than 45’ turn on your lights and remove the red filter.
-Settle for an extremely blue footage if you want to shoot something larger than the area illuminated by your lights
+For a wide-angle deeper than 45’ turn on your lights and remove the red filter.
+Settle for extremely blue footage if you want to shoot something larger than the area illuminated by your lights

 If using a macro lens, get the lights on but do not use a red filter.
-Also, experiment with different location of the lights.
+Also, experiment with different locations of the lights.

 Get To Know Your Camera’s Settings Well